Is https used for all web connections?

 Backups are fully tested at least every 90 days to confirm that our processes and tools work as expected.

 What is Ento’s Recovery Time Objective (RTO) in a DR event?

 Ento’s RTO is 4 hours.
-A disaster-recovery event can only be initiated by Ento’s CTO, Brendan Bernard, or an authorised representative.
+A disaster-recovery event can only be initiated by Ento’s Head of Engineering, or an authorised representative.

 Data access groups and permissioning

 What are Ento access groups, and how do they work?

 Ento’s unique configurable access groups define the data a user can access within the system.
 This is used to facilitate access in line with not only typical corporate structures (eg: national, state, region, store, cost centre) but also non-hierarchical groups such as multi-site franchisees, and divisions that span multiple geographic locations.